Overview

 This course will prepare you for careers in high-demand areas of computing.
 It covers fundamental programming and security skills of modern computing and computer networks, specialising in various aspects of distributed computing.

-If you perform well in your first year of study, you can apply to transfer to the Bachelor of Computing; if you perform exceptionally well, you can apply to transfer to the Bachelor of Advanced Science in Computing.
-If your application is successful, full credits will be transferred to your new course.
+If you perform well in your first year of study, you can apply to transfer to the Bachelor of Computing; if you perform exceptionally well, you can apply to transfer to the Bachelor of Advanced Science in Computing, (with full credits transferred to your new course).

 Double degrees

-You can study a Bachelor of Information Technology as part of a double degree with a Bachelor of Technology (Computer Systems and Networking).
+You can extend your expertise and career opportunities by studying Information Technology as a double degree with our Bachelor of Technology (Computer Systems and Networking).

 How this course will make you industry ready